-Mandatory Requirements Pressure Proof Check
+Pressure Proof Check

 Refrigerant tubes and indoor coil should be pressure tested with an inert gas such as nitrogen.
-Pressurize the system with the inert gas to the Low Side Test Pressure listed on the outdoor unit rating plate
+Pressurize the system with the inert gas to the Low Side Test Pressure listed on the outdoor unit rating plate.

-- 1. Perform a pressure check of the unit with a nitrogen charge of about 200psi. - 2.
-The nitrogen holding charge must NOT decrease in pressure for 1 hour, as indicated by the test gauge.
-The measuring test gauge resolution not exceeding 5% of the holding charge.
+- 1. Perform a pressure check of the unit with a nitrogen charge of about 200 psi - 2.
+The nitrogen holding charge must NOT decrease in pressure for 1 hour, as indicated by the test gage.
+The test gage resolution must not exceed 5% of the holding charge.